sefaonder/Near-Tournament-dApp/README.md

 # Quick Start

-1.Before you compile this code, you will need to install [Node.js] ≥ 12
+1. Before you compile this code, you will need to install [Node.js] ≥ 12
-2.To use script install yarn [yarn]
+2. To use script install yarn [yarn]
-3.Install near CLI to call contract methods [near-cli]
+3. Install near CLI to call contract methods [near-cli]

 # Contract Methods